JokerGermany/Matrix-Tipps/README.md

 matrix.org is a test server and therefore has all (beta) Feature.

 I wanted to convince more people to matrix and that was my Checklist:
-- simple es possible like SSO via e.g google.
+- simple as possible like SSO via e.g google.
 (Despite I don't use it and advice against it, i logged in 99% of the people this way...)
 - It would be good using the same like other People who i show Matrix. e.G. for better understanding errors.

 #### Cons of matrix.org